Position

 Planting Your Portuguese Laurel Hedge: A Step-by-Step Guide

 Planting your Portuguese laurel hedge is straightforward.
-Ensure you choose a location with well-drained soil.
+Please make sure you choose a location with well-drained soil.
 While Prunus lusitanica is adaptable, avoiding waterlogged areas is crucial for healthy root development.
-Dig holes slightly larger than the root ball and plant at the same depth as they were in their containers.
-Space plants appropriately to achieve your desired density.
+Dig holes slightly larger than the root ball and plant at the same depth as in their containers.
+Space plants are appropriate to achieve your desired density.
 Regular watering, especially during dry periods, is vital, particularly during the growing season.

 Soil and Site Selection for a Thriving Portuguese Laurel Hedge